janzeteachesit/100-days-of-writing/_drafts/csl-core-competencies-notes.md

 __*establish*__ relationship early in the piece,

-##### Thesis -
+##### Thesis/Essential question:

+> What does Quality Self-Assessment (of the Core competencies) look like?

+-  Core competencies are sets of intellectual, personal, and social and emotional proficiencies that all students need to develop in order to engage in deep learning and life-long learning.
+-  Communication -The communication competency encompasses the set of abilities that students use to impart and exchange information, experiences and ideas, to explore the world around them, and to understand and effectively engage in the use of digital media.
+-  Thinking - The thinking competency encompasses the knowledge, skills and processes we associate with intellectual development.
+It is through their competency as thinkers that students take subject-specific concepts and content and transform them into a new understanding.
+Thinking competence includes specific thinking skills as well as habits of mind, and metacognitive awareness.
+-  Personal and Social - Personal and social competency is the set of abilities that relate to students' identity in the world, both as individuals and as members of their community and society.
+Personal and social competency encompasses the abilities students need to thrive as individuals, to understand and care about themselves and others, and to find and achieve their purposes in the world.

+#### Middle
+__*sustain*__ it through consistent description,

 - This is what I got from this article or experience:
 - This is what I will use it for going forward:
 - I was reading blank.
 It reminded me of blank experience.
-- The Essential question:
--
-> What does Quality Self-Assessment look like?

-#### Middle
-__*sustain*__ it through consistent description,

 - Point/Snapshot/Event
 - Point/Snapshot/Event